balintsera/wordpress-12factor/README.md

 ### Finalize Installation

 This will create tables and set up an admin user, then finalizes the install with installing some important plugins.
+This won't work on Windows, sorry, if you have any idea why, please send a pull request.

 ```
 $ composer wordpress-setup -- --title="Evista WordPress" --admin_user=admin --admin_password=admin --admin_email=admin@example.com --url="http://localhost:8080/"